 Alternatively, the guided Masada, Ein Gedi, Dead Sea, and more Tour, which leaves every day from Tel Aviv or Jerusalem, is a great option.

-For those who have already been to Masada, or who have other interests, check out our Bethlehem, Dead Sea, Jericho, and Qumran Tour, available twice a week from Jerusalem and Tel Aviv.
+For those who have already been to Masada, or who have other interests, check out our Bethlehem, Dead Sea, Jericho, and Jordan River Tour, available twice a week from Jerusalem and Tel Aviv.

 Private tours with a guide are also available.
 More information about private Masada tours can be found here.